-Nonlinear Dots
+Nonlinear Arrangements

 Here’s a way to put 6 dots into a 3x3 grid such that no 3 dots form a straight line.